1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 !!! warning

-    Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the Klipper configuration depending on your specific model!
+    - Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the Klipper configuration depending on your specific model!
+    - Be aware of the fact that the control unit/display of the printer doesn't work after flashing Klipper (due to the fact that the SPI the unit is connected to isn't supported by Klipper yet).
+So you'd need additional software like OctoPrint or Mainsail or so to be able to also control the printer manually.
+See the chapter ["Printserver"](../printserver.md) if you don't have e.g. OctoPrint installed yet.

 ??? tip "What Is Klipper?"